nathan-sheffield/nathan-sheffield.github.io/index.md

 layout: home
 ---
-Welcome to my website :0
-I'm Nathan.
-Here's some stuff.
+Welcome to my website!
+This page is currently unnecessary because the only thing on it is a blog with a single post.